-Skin Cancer & Pre-Cancer Treatments
+Skin Cancer & Precancerous Treatments

 Skin cancer is the most common cancer, in which malignant cells are found in the outer layers of the skin.
 There are several different skin cancers, some of which are more threatening than others.

-Skin cancer is the most common cancer, in which malignant cells are found in the outer layers of the skin.
+Skin cancer is the most common cancer in Portland, in which malignant cells are found in the outer layers of the skin.
 There are several different skin cancers, some of which are more threatening than others.
 It is well known that the majority of skin cancers are secondary to excessive and repeat sun exposure over an individual’s lifetime.
 Dermatologists thought for years that the majority of the damaging sun exposure took place prior to the age of 10.
 However, in the last few years this fact has been proven wrong.
 The majority of our sun exposure, over 80%, occurs after the age of 10.
 What this means is that sun protection over your whole life will decrease the risk of skin cancer.

-According to the American Cancer Society Skin cancer is the most common of all cancers.
+According to the American Cancer Society, Skin cancer is the most common of all cancers.
 It accounts for nearly half of all cancers in the United States.
 More than 3.5 million cases of basal and squamous cell skin cancer are diagnosed in this country each year.
 Melanoma, the most serious type of skin cancer, will account for more than 76,600 cases of skin cancer in 2013.

 The Three Most Common Types of Skin Cancer Are